VEuPathDB/StaticContent/_collection_resources_tools/02b_why-support.md

   <a href="/a/app/static-content/subscriptions.html" target="_blank">Donate Now</a>
 </div> <br>

 <b>Why It Matters</b>.
 Diseases caused by these microbes affect millions of people, animals, and plants worldwide.
-VEuPathDB provides critical data and tools that researchers use every day to study these organisms and find better ways to treat and prevent disease.
+VEuPathDB provides critical data and tools that researchers use every day to study these organisms and find better ways to treat and prevent disease.<br>

 <b>A Vital but At-Risk Resource</b>.
 Thousands of scientists rely on VEuPathDB every day, but funding for this essential tool is at risk.
-Without ongoing financial support, the future of this open-access, global research platform is uncertain. <b>Your support helps keep this vital resource available to all!</b>
+Without ongoing financial support, the future of this open-access, global research platform is uncertain. <b>Your support helps keep this vital resource available to all!</b> <br>

 <b>5 Reasons to Support VEuPathDB</b>
 <ol>